mozilla-rally/rally-web-platform/README.md

 Build the site in production mode:
 `firebase use {YOUR_FIREBASE_PROJECT_NAME}`
 `npm run build`
+`npm run config:web`

+NOTE - if you are not logged into Firebase then it will not be able to automatically detect project name and details.
+If you want to build in a restricted environment, then make sure to copy the correct configuration file after building:

+`npm run build`
+`cp config/firebase.config.{YOUR_FIREBASE_PROJECT_NAME}.json ./static/firebase.config.json`

 Then deploy to your Firebase project:
 `firebase deploy --project {YOUR_FIREBASE_PROJECT_NAME}`